7 Key Transportation Industry Trends (2021-2025)

 Moovit is an app that plans journeys across multiple modes of transportation in cities and allows local transit to customize the interface and collect data.

-For businesses and logistics companies, this growing expense will create a need for more efficient methods that utilize technology like AI, autonomous vehicles, and crowdsource technology.
+An expense that will create a need for more efficient methods that utilize technology like AI, autonomous vehicles, and crowdsourcing.

 A well-known example of crowdsourcing technology for last-mile deliveries are companies like Uber Eats, Postmates, and Cornershop.